tarunlnmiit/irtex-1.0/README.md

       [RBSD feature csv](https://drive.google.com/file/d/1Scxi92KdOyhW_-G1DCyGmOFmcqoFaUa2/view?usp=sharing)

       [CLD feature csv](https://drive.google.com/file/d/1Y4SBJpHMyAMGNBTII5TnF7TuTyaLMb8n/view?usp=sharing)

+  >> The above mentioned steps were for standalone execution of feature extraction scripts but it is also possible to hit the endpoints on the local server to fetch results based on features.
+They are as follows (A REST client like POSTMAN is best for such endpoints execution).
+A detailed excel sheet with REQUEST TYPE, REQUEST BODY, ENDPOINT, RESPONSE is available [here](https://docs.google.com/spreadsheets/d/1kziyIMgWodt4xXbm9Y_tJydpWyEpkUpgaSGGJ9yiJUw/edit?usp=sharing).

   >> The flow of the whole web application from a user's perspective is given in the repository of frontend.
 Here is the link for the same. https://github.com/tarunlnmiit/irtex-client